atlanhq/application-sdk/docs/BEST_PRACTICES.md

 ## Scaling in Python
 While python does not natively support multi-threading due to the Global Interpreter Lock (GIL), it is still possible to use multi-threading for I/O bound tasks.
 This is because the GIL is released when a thread is waiting for I/O operations to complete.
 We are able to leverage this in our application development along with Temporal to scale our workflows.

+## Async functions
+- Python 3.5 introduced the `async` and `await` keywords to allow for asynchronous programming
+- This allows us to write non-blocking code that can run concurrently

 ### Temporal parallelism
 - Temporal works in a worker-pool model where each worker is a separate process